-Likewise, the number of committees and their respective attributions were again found to be adequate and their operating activities were judged as efficient, also with regard to the preparatory work carried out by the committees in connection with decisions reserved for the Board of Directors, which they report on habitually to said Board.
+As regards the Committees, their number and their respective skills were again found to be adequate and their operating activities were judged as efficient, also with regard to the preparatory work carried out by the committees in connection with decisions reserved for the Board of Directors, which they report on habitually to said Board.
 On the whole, the Committees operated with autonomy and authority, effectively supporting the Board with the preliminary investigations on the work themes within their competence.

 Lastly, regarding the Company's organisation, the organisational, administrative and accounting structure was found to be adequate and the same was true for the information provided to the Board of Directors.
+In particular the solidity of the processes and the capacity for operational adjustment of the Company during the health emergency were really appreciated.
 Lastly, the governance structure was also assessed as effective.